-Construction cost estimates for imminent capital projects total \$464.1 million, including \$164.4 million for campus life facilities, \$284.8 million for instruction and research facilities, and \$14.9 million for related utility relocations and landscape projects.
-Campus life projects include Simmons House, a new undergraduate residence named in honor of Richard P. and Dorothy P. Simmons, two new graduate student residences, and a sports and fitness center.
-Instruction and research projects include renovation of the Dreyfus Chemistry Building, expansion of the Media Laboratory and the new Ray and Maria Stata Center for Computer, Information, and Intelligence Sciences.
+Full project costs include construction costs as well as the planning, design and ancillary costs that are associated with a project.
+Full project cost estimates for imminent capital projects approach \$1.2 billion, including \$264.8 million for campus life facilities, \$795.6 million for instruction and research facilities and \$95.6 million for related utility relocations and landscape projects.
+Campus life projects include Simmons Hall, a new undergraduate residence named in honor of Richard P. and Dorothy P. Simmons; two new graduate residences at 224 Albany Street and 70 Pacific Street; and the Albert and Barrie Zesiger Sports and Fitness Center.
+Instruction and research projects include the renovation of the Dreyfus Chemistry Building, the Media Laboratory extension and renovation, and the new Ray and Maria Stata Center for Computer, Information, and Intelligence Sciences.
+Projects currently in the design development stage include an expansion of buildings housing the Sloan School and the School of Humanities, Arts, and Social Sciences, and the Brain and Cognitive Science Center.